 Dashing Through the Snow: Your Guide to Getting Around North Lake Tahoe this Winter

-There’s so much to do this winter around North Lake Tahoe, from the peaks of the mountains to the shorelines of the lake.
-And now, it’s even easier to get from Point A to Point B — North Lake Tahoe has implemented new transportation initiatives to help both visitors and locals get around the area safely and easily.
+North Lake Tahoe’s 12 alpine communities are poppin’ this winter, and now it’s even easier to navigate the lake.
+With the roll-out of new transportation initiatives, visitors and locals can get around the area safely and easily.
 Read on for how you can spend less time on the road and more time having fun!

-North Lake Tahoe will see a few travel and transportation updates for this 2019-2019 winter season.
-Tahoe Truckee Area Regional Transit (TART) began winter operations recently, including daily services throughout Truckee and North Lake Tahoe with extended night service hours and 30 minute services between Incline Village, Kings Beach, Tahoe Vista, Carnelian Bay, and Tahoe City.
-Weekend park and ride services to local ski resorts from Truckee are also new this year, with increased bus service from Tahoe City and Crystal Bay to encourage visitors and locals to leave the car at home to reduce congestion.
+Starting in December , Tahoe Truckee Area Regional Transit (TART) will offer a new Free Ride Program, which will allow locals and visitors to navigate the lake on the California side for free!inter services are available now, including daily routes throughout Truckee and North Lake Tahoe, with extended night service hours and 30 minute services between Incline Village, Kings Beach, Tahoe Vista, Carnelian Bay, and Tahoe City.
+Weekend park and ride services to local ski resorts from Truckee are also new, with increased bus service from Tahoe City and Crystal Bay to encourage visitors and locals to leave the car at home to reduce congestion.
 Transit schedules and additional information can be found on TART’s website.

 Squaw Valley | Alpine Meadows